paulyeo21/rs_recommendation_system/README.md

 ###Data

-The dataset used for this was provided by Retention Science and is under the "data" folder.
+The dataset used for this was provided by Retention Science and is under the "data" directory.

 ###Next